 Come June, school’s out, temperatures are warm, and days are long.
 This makes it an ideal time to take advantage of all the outdoor opportunities and things to do in Colorado.

 Whether you want to pitch a tent and go camping, surf down the sand dunes at a National Park, or cruise along an alpine coaster, June is the best time to do it all.
-Enjoy the beginning of summer with some of the great activities that Colorful Colorado has to offer.
+Enjoy the beginning of summer with some of the great activities this beautiful state has to offer.

 Take a scenic drive